 The HTC program in general theater offers exceptional students the opportunity to study the many aspects of theater in one-on-one relationships with theater faculty members.
 Maximum opportunities will be afforded for the student to progress well beyond the material found in conventional courses.
 The primary purpose of the tutorial program is to serve as preparation for graduate study and the professional theater.
 Students will receive a degree of Bachelor of Fine Arts from the Honors Tutorial College.

 Students are required to complete eight tutorials, including two devoted to the thesis for four credit hours each.
-In addition to the tutorials, the student must complete the Tier I English requirement, all core courses not covered by tutorials, and an appropriate number of approved electives.
+In addition to the tutorials, the student must complete one Written Communication course (ENG 1510) and one Advanced Writing course (FAW), all core courses not covered by tutorials, and an appropriate number of approved electives.
 Internships and/or study abroad may be included within the program with special permission from the director studies (credit will only be given once).
 Honor Tutorial students take a minimum of 15 hours per semester.